AnnaGoanna/spacelabyrinth3d/README.md

 # Space Labyrinth 3D

-Space Labyrinth 3D is a strategy VR game in zero g-force space, created as a university project.
+Space Labyrinth 3D is a simulation VR game in zero g-force space, created as a university project.

 ## Build & Run